akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A blanket and a cold hand

 That night, Beatrice built up the fire and sat with him until the logs burned down to ash.
 He did not speak.
 Neither did she.
-When the room grew too dark to see, she touched his arm and guided him toward the sleeping chamber.
+When the room grew too dark to see, she touched his arm and guided him towards the sleeping chamber.

 He stopped at the threshold.